AmrEldib/DevDiary/2017/02/2017 02 19 - Renew LetsEncrypt SSL Certificate for GitLab Custom Domain.md

 - You should see that certificate and chain is generated and is saved at `/etc/letsencrypt/live/amreldib.com/fullchain.pem` and the expiry date.
 - In the terminal, copy the newly modified files `fullchain.pem` and `privkey.pem` to the Downloads folder (for example) to easily copy their content to the browser.
 - You'll use `sudo`.
+    `sudo /etc/letsencrypt/live/amreldib.com/fullchain.pem ~/Downloads/fullchain.pem`
+    `sudo /etc/letsencrypt/live/amreldib.com/privkey.pem ~/Downloads/privkey.pem`
+- This just to make it easy to open the files in a visual editor.
+- You can also just open the files in vim to copy their content.
 - You might notice that the certificate is just appended to existing certificate.
 - Browse to gitlab, and go to Pages > Domains section in the project's settings.
 - Remove the existing domain (I know, it's weird).